kjsr7/Automated_Attendance_App/README.md

 This app has been developed as part of the academic project (group project).
 It has been developed to automate the regular manual attendance system.

+Do have a look at the presentation and SRS (Software Requirements Specification) document for the concept behind the app.

 Features of the App: Security, performance ( Volley library has been used to respond to multiple HTTP requests ).
-Do look at the presentation for the concept of the app.

 The Workflow of the app is as follows:
 1. The student registers to our app.